enaon/ninebot-one-nRF52/p8-nb/README.md

 Init file should be uploaded to flash(allways), all other files should be uploaded to strorage by name given here, using the webide.

+do not rename them to .js, just copy paste the content of each file to right side of the web ide and upload.

 init (which will be renamed to .bootrst by the webide when you select to upload to flash-alwways) and handler files are system files, they take care of p8 hardware and general functions and are required.

 all other files are optional: